bitcoinj/bitcoinj.github.io/how-things-fit-together.md

 A subclass of `AbstractBlockChain` is responsible for receiving blocks, fitting them together, and doing validation on them.
 The `BlockChain` class does SPV level validation, the `FullPrunedBlockChain` does full validation as the name implies.

 You pass the block chain to a `Peer` or `PeerGroup` and the block data flows via that connection from the network, through the block chain object and towards an implementation of the `BlockStore` interface.
 There are multiple kinds of block store, but all of them take block data and save at least the headers, and possibly (for a full store) the transaction data as well.
-For SPV clients a `BoundedOverheadBlockStore` is the usual choice and for full mode clients an implementation of `FullPrunedBlockStore` is needed, for example, `H2FullPrunedBlockStore`.
+For SPV clients a `SPVBlockStore` is the usual choice and for full mode clients an implementation of `FullPrunedBlockStore` is needed, for example, `H2FullPrunedBlockStore`.

 The stores talk directly to a database or disk file.
 There are no other objects beneath them.